Amsterdam, NY (AMS)

-The Amsterdam station, sited on the north bank of the Mohawk River, provides a small, permanent red-brick shelter with a gabled roof.
-The rectangular building has secure doors, windows, air conditioning and room for 15 waiting passengers.
+The Amsterdam station, sited on the north bank of the Mohawk River, is a tidy red-brick structure with a gabled roof that was built around 1973.
 The old New York Central Railroad station was torn down in the early 1970s to make way for the northern abutment and ramps of the new Route 30 bridge over the river.
-The current passenger structure, which is opened and closed by a caretaker daily, dates from approximately 1973.

 The Mohawk River, upon which Amsterdam lies, had been an important passage though the Appalachian Mountains to Lake Erie long before the Dutch came to the area in 1710.
 The falls of the creeks in that portion of New York’s Montgomery County provided ample power for mills, and thus provided a living for Sir William Johnson and his extensive family and dependents when they arrived in 1742, about three miles to the east of what became Amsterdam.
 That original settlement was fortified and mills built; today it survives as Fort Johnson.

 One of Sir William’s relatives, Guy Johnson, built a stone residence on the bank of the Mohawk a couple of miles east of Fort Johnson in 1773; being a loyalist, he fled to Canada during the American Revolution, but his home, Guy Park, was spared.
 This historical building is still standing today, housing a museum, and is within a mile or so of the Amsterdam station.